lukasmartinelli/lukasmartinelli.github.io/_posts/2015-04-04-github-ci-services.md

 > **tldr:** Travis has won the game but there are still alot of projects that don't use CI at all.

+Codeship doesn't appear in this analysis even though it is a major player.
+This is because there is no config file I can look for in the repository.

 <link rel="stylesheet" href="/css/chart.css">
 <script src="//cdn.jsdelivr.net/chart.js/1.0.2/Chart.min.js"></script>
 <script src="/js/Chart.StackedBar.js"></script>